Network Code on Cybersecurity

 Authorities

 Each Member State is required to designate a National Competent Authority (NCCS‑NCA) responsible for overseeing high‑ and critical‑impact entities bound to the NCCS.
-The designation must occur no later than six months after the Regulation enters into force, with the authority’s name and contact details notified to the Commission, ACER, and the Electricity Coordination Group.
+The designation must occur no later than six months after the regulation enters into force, with the authority’s name and contact details notified to the Commission, ACER, and the Electricity Coordination Group.
 Art.
 5

 National competent authorities are responsible for designating high-impact and critical-impact entities based on ECII criteria.
 Art.
 24(1) This designation process begins once the EU-wide ECII thresholds are adopted.
 Member States may provisionally notify candidate entities based on provisional ECII thresholds published by ENTSO-E and the EU DSO Entity.
 Art.
 48(3)